spuder/puppet-gitlab/README.md

 sbadia - https://github.com/sbadia/puppet-gitlab
 atomaka - https://github.com/atomaka/puppet-gitlab

-The advantages of this puppet module over the work prevously done by sbadia and atomka are:
+The advantages of this puppet module over the work prevously done in other gitlab modules

 - Ability to use older version of gitlab (templates are updated for each release)
 - Ability to brand gitlab with custom logos